-The US postage and shipping rate increase that has been proposed to go into effect in January, 2014, will take yet another nip out of small business' budgets and profits.
+The US postage and shipping rate increase for 2016 will take yet another nip out of small business' budgets and profits.
 The significance of the increase for any individual business depends, of course, on the amount of mailing and shipping they do.
-But with the proposed cost of a first class letter going up to 49 cents in January and other shipping costs rising as well, businesses of all sizes should be focusing on keeping their mailing and shipping charges as low as possible.
+Although the cost of a first class letter remains unchanged at 49 cents, Priority Mail and Priority Mail Express have increased an average of 15.6%.
+Businesses of all sizes should be focusing on keeping their mailing and shipping charges as low as possible.

 Here are 14 practical ways for small businesses to minimize their mailing and shipping costs.

 Avoid sending documents by US mail.
 Use email instead.
 If your customer agrees, consider sending invoices, proposals, presentations, contract terms and even signed documents via email.
 (Many office printers can scan documents and save to PDF format.
 So to send a signed document just print it, sign it scan it, save it to a PDF format and send it as an email attachment.

 While you're sending email to customers, include a PS at the end of the email with a promo and link to your website.
 For example, "PS I thought you might want to know about the special we're running this week on green and blue widgets."

 When you do send invoices by mail or ship merchandise to customers, insert ads and promotions for other products and services you sell.
 The ad gets to ride along for free as long as the weight of the paper it's printed on doesn't bump the cost of the mailing into the next rate range.

 Get a scale.
 Weigh each piece of mail to determine the exact amount of postage for each piece you mail, then use the exact amount of postage required.
 If you use stamps, keep stamps in several denominations on hand.

 If you're mailing a document that weighs less than an ounce, fold it to fit in a standard business size envelope instead of mailing it flat.
 Postage for the business size-envelope is significantly less than the postage for mailing the same document in a 9 x 12 envelope.